Am I alone?

 Jul 15, 2016 4:41 pm

 Hi Bill.
-Thank you for your email and I definitely want to be cyber-friends to all on this web site.
+Thank you for your email, and I definitely want to be cyber-friends with everyone on this website.
 I will just have to kick my butt into gear and come here more often.
-One of the reasons I did stop for a while is because every time I logged in their would be no one in the chat room.
+One of the reasons I stopped for a while is because every time I logged in there would be no one in the chat room.
 But I will keep trying.
 I hope we can chat soon.
 Pam.

 Bill